Back to blog

 Conclusion

-Incoming insurance is an important solution for international students who arrive in Germany before their studies officially begin.
-It provides temporary medical protection during the transition phase until regular student insurance starts.
+Incoming insurance is an important option for international students who travel to Germany before their studies officially start.

 Share